 Some mulches can even boost your fruit tree’s immune system, helping it build resilience so that it can fight off common pests and diseases.
 By the way, prune, citrus, and apple trees as well as orchards love being mulch.
 Check out our 5 best mulch for fruit trees further below.

-What is Mulching and What Does it do for Fruit Trees?
+What is Mulching and What Does it Do for Fruit Trees?

 Mulching is simply the act of covering the ground around your fruit trees with a layer of organic material.
 This can be anything from straw to grass clippings or to even use shredded leaves.
 Mulching has many benefits for fruit trees.
-It helps to keep the roots cool and moist, protects them from extremes of temperature, and reduces the amount of weeds that compete for water and nutrients.
+It helps to keep the roots cool and moist, protects them from extremes of temperature, and reduces the number of weeds that compete for water and nutrients.
 Mulching also helps to prevent soil erosion.
 All of these factors work together to help your fruit trees to be healthy and productive.

 Best Mulch For Fruit Trees

 - #1.
-Blommers Coco Shells Mulch For Fruit Trees
+Blommers Coco Shells Mulch For Fruit Trees – Best Overall

 - #2.
 Scotts Organic Bark Mulch For Fruit Trees